Slănic mine: Unirea mine

-The work for the opening of the Unirea salt mine started in 1938 and the exploitation of the salt from this mine was performed between 1943-1970.
+The work for the opening of the Unirea salt mine started in 1938, and salt was extracted from this mine between 1943 and 1970.

-The exploitation was done downward from the ceiling to the basis in successive slices of 2.2 meters with a horizontal cutting at the basis and vertically along the walls.
+The salt was removed in successive layers of 2.2 m, from the ceiling downward, with a horizontal cutting at the basis and vertically along the walls.
 The de-rocking was made through shooting.
 The transportation of the resulting material was effected with the tubs up the shaft using a cage to the installation of preparation and expedition.